akhanal47/transunet/README.md

 Original TransUnet Paper: [TransUNet](https://arxiv.org/pdf/2102.04306.pdf)

-This repo contains two variations of the Unet studied on the Original Paper
+This repo contains two variations of the Unet studied on the Original Paper.
+Both of these are written using Keras Library

 1. Resnet50 based Unet
 > This variation of Unet uses a pretrained (trained on Imagenet) Resnet50 network as the encoder.